Teaching Enhancement Certificate

 Unit Calculation Guidelines

-- Non-sponsored activities—A maximum of 6 (six) of the 12 required units may be earned by attending activities not sponsored by Teaching & Learning (held either at MSU or outside the university)
+Non-sponsored activities—A maximum of 6 (six) of the 12 required units may be earned by attending activities not sponsored by The Center for Faculty Excellence (held either at MSU or outside the university)

-- Teaching Online Program—Successful completion of Extended University’s Teaching Online Program (TOP) is worth 2 (two) units; click here for more details about this opportunity
+Teaching Online Program—Successful completion of The Center for Faculty Excellence's Teaching Online Program (TOP): Basic Level 1 is 2 credits; Basic Level 2 is 3 credits; Advanced is 3 credits click here for more details about this opportunity